Jonathan Yeo: Cosmetic surgery

 Between 2008 and 2018, Yeo created a series of paintings based on cosmetic surgery procedures.
 He presents the faces and bodies of, predominantly, women in pre and post-operative states, as a counterpoint to the traditional portrait.
 This collection of paintings was the subject of three solo exhibitions, 'You're Only Young Twice' at Lazarides in London, ‘(I’ve Got You) Under My Skin' at Circle Culture Gallery in Berlin and the retrospective ‘Skin Deep at The Bowes Museum in Barnard Castle.

 Yeo’s Aesthetic Surgery Series, begun in 2011, seeks to explore the prevalent trend for cosmetic surgery and the quest for physical ‘perfection’.
 The concept behind the series first captured Yeo's interest in 2008 when, In dialogue with surgeon friends, Dr Martin Kelly and Dr Miles Berry, Yeo investigated the role of the surgeon as artist or sculptor, and witnessing various operations first hand allowed him to fully engage with this other form of ‘artistry’, which Yeo has described as, “like watching a master craftsman”.
 It occurred to him that in the same way artists in the pre-photographic era, such as Van Dyck, would often slightly improve their subject's appearance in an idealistic style, the job of the cosmetic surgeon is to sculpt and tweak people into a more idealized version of themselves.
 In the paintings that depict the lines drawn onto the skin of the patient, showing where the flesh will be cut, pulled and sculpted, the marks allude to the hand of the surgeon and the necessary preciseness that the procedures demand.
 “I’m documenting the artistry, as plastic surgeons really understand the structure of the human body,” Yeo says.
 “In the most fundamental way, they’re sculpting with bodies, and there’s an artistry, combined with a casual savagery, to the way they mark their patients before surgery.”
 Clover Stroud, Sunday Times.

-The paintings, which depict procedures such as facelifts, breast enhancements and gender reassignments amongst others, continue a tradition of artists such as Rembrandt and Leonardo da Vinci who studied the dissection of human bodies for their work.
-Originally coming at it from the perspective of a portraitist, Yeo has realized that it touches upon our individual psyche, and our wider culture and perceptions of beauty.
-The appetite for procedures changes over time, and the ability of the surgeons to perform more and more advanced surgery means that this is a fascinating subject to consider people's motivations and concerns.
+The paintings, which depict procedures such as facelifts, breast enhancements and gender reassignments amongst others, recall the works of Rembrandt and Leonardo da Vinci who depicted human bodies according to their own surgical research.
+Originally coming at it from the perspective of a portraitist, Yeo has cited the "individual psyche," and collective perceptions of beauty as the core meaning behind his works.
+Furthermore, he says that since the appetite for procedures will vary at different points in a life, and surgeons are constantly making advances in the science, plastic surgery remains "a rapidly evolving area," and an ongoing lens through which to consider people's motivations and preoccupations.